 This bill proposes significant changes to the funding structure for adequate education in the state.
-It amends RSA 198:40-a to increase the base cost of providing an adequate education from $4,100 to $7,356.01 per pupil for the biennium beginning July 1, 2027.
-Additionally, it extends the timeline for the biennium from 2023 to 2027.
-The bill also modifies RSA 193-E:2-b to expand the definition of what constitutes an adequate education, specifying that the necessary resource elements include costs for various educational staff, instructional materials, technology, and transportation, among others.
+It amends RSA 198:40-a to increase the base cost of providing an adequate education from $4,100 to $7,356.01 per pupil, effective July 1, 2027.
+Additionally, it extends the biennium for this cost from 2023 to 2027.
+The bill also modifies RSA 193-E:2-b to expand the definition of what constitutes an adequate education, specifying that necessary resource elements include costs for teachers, administrative staff, technology, and other educational resources.
+The general court is mandated to update the cost of an adequate education at least every two years, using actual cost data from approved schools.

 Statutes affected: Introduced: 198:40-a, 193-E:2-b